 What type of leader/communicator do you want/need to be online at this time?

 Leaders will be judged on how they have responded to the pandemic, so you need to do things differently and do it in a way that is meaningful and contextual.

 Suzie Wilson has recently written an article exploring why Jacinda Ardern’s leadership is so effective and refers to American professors Jacqueline and Milton Mayfield’s research into effective leadership communication.
-The Mayfield’s research-based model highlights “direction-giving”, “meaning-making” and “empathy” as the three key things leaders must address to motivate followers to give their best.
+The Mayfield’s research-based model highlights “direction-giving about a tourist auto policy“, “meaning-making” and “empathy” as the three key things leaders must address to motivate followers to give their best.
 How do you measure up online based on all three of these?